dianasgit/Graphs_Theory_Exercises_Python/README.md

 *** ADJACENCY MATRIX: Can be used to compact representation of graphs.
 A matrix representing connections between vertices in a graph.
 The elements indicate whether there is an edge between vertices.
 Consider each node as a address in sequence is rows and columns, than the element Mij will be the number of edeges that connect each adress node.
 It can be 0 if no connection, 2 if it is a undirected loop, or any in other cases.
-THE ADJACENCY MATRIX OF AN ANDIRECTED GRAPH IS AWAYS SYMMETRIC (the information is duplicated between the triangular faces, because both parts of the edge are counted).
+THE ADJACENCY MATRIX OF AN UNDIRECTED GRAPH IS AWAYS SYMMETRIC (the information is duplicated between the triangular faces, because both parts of the edge are counted).
+BUT, THE ADJACENCY MATRIX OF A DIGRAPH IS IN GENERAL IS NOT SIMETRIC, because it only represent the way the arrow goes.
+In digraph the sum of row vector=outputdegree and the sum of column vector=inputdegree.
 In a SIMPLE GRAPH (no loops, no parallels) the adjacency matrix has all zeros in the main diagonal and other Mij will be <=1.
 The sum of a row or column vectore shows the degree of the node in question.
 The sum of all ellements of the matrix is twice the number of edges.